ttntm/ttntm/_drafts/blog/56-website-evolution-q1-24.md

 - An SVG wave background image was added to the footer, it's less boring now
 - `position: sticky;` was used to put the ever-growing table of contents of the /notes page into a scrollable box
 - The layout of individual /likes entries was updated
+- Descriptions for tags were added to pages listing tagged content
+- The icon before/after the year headings on the blog archive page was changed

 ## Setup and Other Technical Stuff